Your personal retirement account is exactly that — personal

 How to Own Gold Inside of an IRA

-Because investors sought more control and options for their retirement accounts, Congress expanded what can be eligible in IRAs to include precious metals through the Taxpayer Relief Act of 1997.
+And because investors sought more control and options for their retirement accounts, Congress expanded what can be eligible in IRAs to include precious metals through the Taxpayer Relief Act of 1997.

 IRA account holders have multiple options when it comes to owning gold inside an IRA.